Gov Wolf Announces $1.7 Billion Plan to Secure a Brighter Pennsylvania for Generations

 Gov. Wolf was joined by Senate and House Democratic leaders for today’s event.

 “Everyone here has seen the balance sheets.
 The ARPA dollars are waiting to be spent and they were designed to be spent like this.
-I’m fed up with hearing that we need to save them for a ‘rainy day,’” said Senate Democratic Leader Jay Costa.
+I’m fed up with hearing that we need to save them for a ‘rainy day,’” said Senate Democratic leader, Senator Jay Costa, D-Pittsburgh.
 “Visit any hospital, talk to a small business owner, hear from a working mother who can’t find child care and now can’t work.
 They’ll all tell you that it’s raining now.
 It’s time to spend the money we have.
-Thank you, Gov. Wolf, for proposing this plan, you have my support.”
+Thank you Gov. Wolf for proposing this plan, you have my support.”

-“Our state’s economy can’t fully recover until all Pennsylvanians can share in its recovery,” House Democratic Leader Joanna McClinton said.
+“Our state’s economy can’t fully recover until all Pennsylvanians can share in its recovery,” House Democratic leader, State Rep. Joanna McClinton, D-Phila/Delaware said.
 “These targeted investments, drawn on a portion of the commonwealth’s American Rescue Plan dollars, will help thousands of Pennsylvania families and small businesses rebound from the repeated challenges caused by COVID-19.”

-“We know from experience that if you make the right investments, you get the right results.
-We are aware of those who want to curl up and pretend the pandemic is over or it never happened at all,” said Senate Democratic Appropriations Chairman Vincent Hughes.
+“We know from experience that if you make the right investments you get the right results.
+We are aware of those who want to curl up and pretend the pandemic is over or it never happened at all,” said Senate Democratic Appropriations Chairman Vincent Hughes, D-Phila/Montgomery.
 “The reality is quite different.
 There is still work to be done and we’re standing with Governor Wolf to do it.”

 The funds for Gov. Wolf’s action plan for Pennsylvania would come from the American Rescue Plan Act, which is federal dollars and would not pull from any general fund appropriations.